Sitting Wolf

 I perpetrated a rear-end accident.
 Then

-I wanted to mention that my family has four birthdays in December.
+I want to mention that my family has four birthdays in December.
 We call them the December babies.
 Usually someone organizes a night in which we all meet to celebrate.

 Now, back to my Indian name: